Good-First-Issue-FOSS/MAC_BOT_FOSS/README.md

 - A. Athithya Ithayan
 - Email: akilanathithyaithayan.com
+- Discord ID:ADIIS007#4032

 ## Acknowledgments

 I would like to acknowledge the following individuals for their contributions to the project:

-- Person 1: Contribution details
+- Person 1: @basic-programmer-python
-- Person 2: Contribution details
+- Person 2: @anya-siri
-- ...